Arranging a Funeral or Cremation Service in Florida

 What immediate steps do I need to take when a death has occurred?

-If you are choosing to use the services of a funeral director, you need to select a funeral services provider to work with.
-He/she will be able to help walk you through the next steps once they have the deceased in their care.
+If you choose to use a funeral director’s services, you need to select a funeral services provider to work with.
+Once the deceased is in their care, the provider will be able to help walk you through the next steps.

 If you have a complaint about how a funeral has been conducted in Florida